-Kids Easter Crafts - How to Make Bunny Bunting1
+Kids Easter Crafts - How to Make Rabbit Bunting1

 I have a lovely Easter craft tutorial for the kids today.
 It's very basic and requires no specialist equipment - just a little card from Papermilldirect!
 The Easter holidays have just started so you can get the kids involved in something creative when it's raining outside.

 You don't need a fancy schmancy hole punch like I have for this Easter make, just use what you have to hand at home.
 You can make the bunting in any colour you like.
 I've chosen pink, white and blue as they are lovely fresh Easter colours.
-You will need to download the Basic Easter Bunny template by clicking here.
+You can create you're own bunny template by tracing a large circle for the body then a smaller one for the head then use your index finger for the ears.
+You can use a compass to draw the circles or grab a large and small glass from the kitchen!

 Print off the Easter Bunny template to your desired size and cut out the bunnies.
 I have used 4 white, 3 pink and 2 blue.